codacy/docs/docs/faq/code-analysis/diff-failure.md

 ![View analysis logs](images/diff-failure-view-logs.png)

-The CR line end control character was used by older Mac OS systems, and for the sake of interoperability it is recommended that you update your source code files to use either the control characters CRLF (if primarily using Microsoft Windows) or LF (if primarily using Unix-like systems such as Linux or the newer macOS operating system).
+The CR line end control character was used by older Mac OS systems, and for the sake of interoperability it is recommended that you [update your source code files](https://en.wikipedia.org/wiki/Newline#Conversion_between_newline_formats) to use either the control characters CRLF (if primarily using the Microsoft Windows operating system) or LF (if primarily using Unix-like systems such as Linux or the newer macOS operating system).

-See the following external resources for help on standardizing the line endings on your projects and how to configure Git to correctly handle line endings:
+After converting the line endings in your source code files, you may also want to check the following external resources for help on standardizing the line endings on your projects and how to configure Git to correctly handle line endings:

 -   [Configuring Git to handle line endings](https://docs.github.com/en/github/using-git/configuring-git-to-handle-line-endings)
 -   [Mind the End of Your Line](https://adaptivepatchwork.com/2012/03/01/mind-the-end-of-your-line/)